candycoatedrox/Series-Function-Timing/README.md

 # Function-Timing
-Template for the Function Timing project.

-In this project, we will learn about measuring the time it takes to run a function using built in python functions.
-We will also use a library, matplotlib, to generate graphs using python code.
+A project made in Data Structures & Algorithms I, intended to practice measuring the time it takes to run a function using built in python functions.
+The project also uses a library, matplotlib, to generate graphs using python code.